*New Name and structure for the Institutional Review Board*

-The North Texas Regional Institutional Review Board (IRB), a part of the Office of Research Compliance at UNTHSC will be the premier regional human research protection program and a leading innovator in education, training, and positive “value-added” investigator-IRB relationships.
+The North Texas Regional Institutional Review Board (IRB), a part of the Office of Research Compliance (ORC) at UNTHSC, will be the premier regional human research protection program and a leading innovator in education, training, and positive “value-added” investigator-IRB relationships.

 Protect research participants, serve the community, and enhance the human research enterprise of its collaborating partners in collaboration with John Peter Smith Health Network (JPS).

-The IRB is a volunteer member review committee at UNTHSC that is empowered to review all human subjects research proposals – funded or not – which are conducted by UNTHSC faculty, staff, or students, as well as designated community research partners.
+The IRB is a volunteer member review committee that is empowered to review all human subjects research proposals – funded or not – which are conducted by UNTHSC and JPS faculty, staff, employees, students, residents, as well as designated community research partners.
 IRB members are appointed by the Institutional Official (in our case, the Vice President for Research) and serve 3-year terms on the Board (renewable).
-Note that the IRB is essentially an “independent committee” of the University and must follow federal regulations as well as university policy in evaluating the scientific and ethical merits of human subject research.
+Note that the IRB is essentially an “independent committee” and must follow federal regulations as well as institutional policies in evaluating the scientific and ethical merits of human subject research.

-The University of North Texas Health Science Center is committed to conducting its biomedical and behavioral research involving human subjects under rigorous ethical principles.
+The North Texas Regional IRB is committed to reviewing biomedical and behavioral research involving human subjects under rigorous ethical principles.
 The ORC and the IRB have been established to comply with existing regulations of the federal government in accordance with U.S. Department of Health and Human Services (DHHS) regulations in 46 CFR 46, with the Food and Drug Administration (FDA) regulations set forth in 21 CFR 50, 56, and with Federal Wide Assurance (accepted by the DHHS, Office for Human Research Protections (OHRP)).

-Further, the University has agreed to adhere to the statement of ethical principles as described in The Belmont Report: Ethical Principles and Guidelines for the Human Subjects of Research found in the Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research; and the IRB is cognizant of the International Conference on Harmonization Good Clinical Practice Consolidated Guidelines regarding organization and operation of Institutional Review Boards (IRBs).
+Further, the North Texas Regional IRBwill adhere to the statement of ethical principles as described in The Belmont Report: Ethical Principles and Guidelines for the Human Subjects of Research found in the Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research; and the IRB is cognizant of the International Conference on Harmonization Good Clinical Practice Consolidated Guidelines regarding organization and operation of Institutional Review Boards (IRBs).

-This fundamental commitment to the protection of human subjects applies to all UNTHSC research involving human subjects regardless of whether the research is funded through government, non-profit or industry sponsors, through University funds, or not funded at all, and regardless of the location of the research.
+This fundamental commitment to the protection of human subjects applies to all research involving human subjects regardless of whether the research is funded through government, non-profit or industry sponsors, through University or JPS Health Network funds, or not funded at all, and regardless of the location of the research.